yakamok/keyserver-fs/README.md

 Usage: python download-keyserv.py "http://eu.pool.sks-keyservers.net/pks/lookup?search=WCNGKCCWBE@UMKVS.jpg&op=index"
 Requirements: python-bs4

-### Format used

-The first uid has the file extention at the end: random@random.jpg

-so we used uid's like so:

-    1@base64stringhere

 The first of the uid(email) is numeric to stand for the order of the base64 string so we can be put it together again in the correct order, then the second part is simply a set chunk of binary data converted to base64.